ianrasmussen05/CPSC380/Assignment1/README.md

 * recfile.cpp

 ## Resources:
-* None so far.
+* Cited many of the links I used in my 'recfile.cpp' file.

 ## Code Limitations:
+The code does compile but:
 * I do not have the output correct on the file.
-Still need to have it so the record is changed.
+I get these symbols in the 'records.dat' file that I could not figure out how to get rid of.
+* Had many troubles with the fseek() and fput() functions at the bottom of the file.
+Again, printing the unexpected results.

 ## Build Program:
 * make

 ## Execute Program:
 * ./recfile
+* or ./recfile (num1) (num2)